We’ve been working with tourist attractions throughout the country to help them improve their accessibility. Here’s what we’ve learnt.

 Think about what your visitors might want to know.
 For example, Hamilton Gardens in Waikato has information on its website about pathway gradients, while the Hamner Springs pools and spa complex tells visitors that there are changing rooms with space for caregivers.

-Accessible physical spaces are number 4 in the list of enables in the Access Survey 2020.
+Accessible physical spaces are number 4 in the list of enablers in the Access Survey 2020.
 That helps wheelchair users, people with mobility issues and parents with young children.
 But there is more to accessibility than that.

 Think about everyone’s needs.
 For example, the Te Papa museum provides earmuffs to muffle noise, and sensory guided tours that focus on touch and sound.
 There is also seating throughout the museum, which helps visitors with mobility or health issues as well as people with children.
 Provide information in multiple formats: printed, verbal, digital, NZ Sign Language or audio described tours.